 5. Preliminary study for the automated irrigation in peach orchard

-The sensor readings for three irrigation events in a peach orchard
+The sensor readings for three irrigation events in a peach orchard (season 2020)

 The primary goal of educational program in this project is to achieve the adoption of the practices identified from the research outcomes by tree fruit and vegetable producers in Pennsylvania.
 The main approaches to achieve the goal include: 1) cultivate interest among producers through field visits, presentations, workshops, and publications; 2) demonstrate the selection, installation, configuration, and monitoring capability of sensor technologies and automated irrigation systems; and 3) assist growers in implementing precision sensing and irrigation system on their farms.